Justin Yirka

 Research Papers

-Click on a paper to expand and see the abstract, publication history, and any relevant links.
+Click on a paper to expand and see the publication history and any relevant links.

 S. Grewal and J. Yirka.
 The Entangled Quantum Polynomial Hierarchy Collapses.